What is Atrial Fibrillation

 The Link Between Atrial Fibrillation and Alcohol Consumption

 Dehydration, you know patients with atrial fibrillation, you know, are dehydrated.
 They drink too much coffee, alcohol definitely can be a trigger.
-You know, around the holidays we see more atrial fibrillation coming through our emergency departments, and trying to manage has, you know, a huge impact on our healthcare system.
+You know, around the holidays we see more atrial fibrillation increased blood pressure and coming through our emergency departments, and trying to manage has, you know, a huge impact on our healthcare system.